Duck-Script/Duck-Script/README.md

 Focused on frontend development and building responsive, user-friendly websites.

-Experienced with **HTML, CSS, JavaScript**, currently learning **React**.
+Experienced with **HTML, CSS, JavaScript**, basic **WordPress** website building, and currently learning **React**.

 Also skilled in UI design using **Figma** and **Adobe Illustrator**.

-Currently working on a project for a driving school business based in New York, USA.
+Currently working on a real-world website project for a driving school business based in New York, USA.

 ---